 Regional accreditation assures quality by verifying that an institution (1) meets threshold standards and (2) is engaged in continuous improvement.
 Both the Standard and Open Pathway feature: a ten-year cycle, a focus on both assurance and improvement, Assurance Reviews in Years 4 and 10, and the use of the HLC electronic Assurance System.
 All Commission Pathways require: annual filing of the Institutional Update, annual monitoring of financial and non-financial indicators, and adherence to Commission policies and practices on institutional change.

 All institutions in the Standard and Open Pathways will use the Commission’s online Assurance System to upload and link evidentiary materials to their Assurance Arguments, which make the case for how the institution meets the Commission’s Criteria for Accreditation.

 Quality Initiative Update

 The Open Pathway requires an institution to designate one major improvement effort it has undertaken as its Quality Initiative for reaffirmation of accreditation.
 HLC has identified a number of Quality Initiative Proposals as a resource for institutions.

 Important Note Regarding Support for Pathways

 The Pathways procedures and systems are designed to be user-friendly and self-contained.
 The Assurance System has many built-in features to help in the process of preparing for accreditation reviews.
 The Commission provides access to the Assurance System to member institutions at no additional charge.
 Institutions need not purchase or use any additional software or services; the Assurance System is all that is needed.
 Institutions may at their sole discretion choose on their own to use other software to help organize or conduct various processes related to their accreditation.
-No software will have a direct link to the Assurance System.

 Similarly, institutions do not need the assistance of outside consultants, programs, or services in order to fulfill the expectations of the Quality Initiative in the Open Pathway.